integreat-io/integreat/README.md

   needs to have a `service` specified.
 - `props`: You may provide alternative field names for the `id`, `roles`, and `tokens` for an ident in the schema specified on `type`.
-When the prop and the field has the same name, it may be omitted, though it doesn't hurt to specif it anyway for clarity.
+When the prop and the field has the same name, it may be omitted, though it doesn't hurt to specify it anyway for clarity.
 For setups that don't need `roles` and/or `tokens`, you may set these to `null`.
 Omitting them will result in the default field names.
-- `includeTokensInIdent`: Default is `true`, which means that any tokens of a user is included when the ident is completed.
-Set this to `false` to not have tokens be a part of the ident.
-Tokens may still be used to match an ident with a user, but will not be a part of the resulting ident.
+- `mapping`: When `id`, `roles`, or `tokens` is found on other paths in the returned user data than the field names set in `props` (or by default), you may set additional mapping here, to specify at what dot notation path to find the value.
+You may also provide other props that will be include on the completed ident.
+The key represent the key to set the value on in the ident, and the value is a dot notation path into the cast user data to fetch the values from.
+To not include one of the default props in the actual ident, set it's path on `mapping` to `null`.

 Note that in the example above, the `id` of the data will be used as the ident `id`.
 When the id is not suited for this, you will need another field on the